pidster/aws-lambda-slack/README.md

     export SLACK_TOKEN=<slack-test-token>
     ./deploy.sh create

 When `create` has completed, the output will give an AWS ARN for the CloudFormation Stack and the URL for the API Gateway HTTP.
-It will look something like this:
+It will look something like this (NB these are not 'real' values):

     {
       "id": "arn:aws:cloudformation:us-west-2:111111111111:stack/slackinviter/1a1a1a1a-1a1a-1a1a-1a1a-1a1a1a1a1a1a",